ethstorage/ethstorage-doc/storage-provider-guide/tutorials.md

 In the following tutorial, you will need to replace <el_rpc> for you execution layer endpoint, and <cl_rpc> for the beacon endpoint.

-### About `run.sh`
+### About `run.sh` and `init.sh`

-The `run.sh` script is used as an entry point.
-The main function of the script is to initialize the data file, prepare for mining, and launch es-node with preset parameters.

-Mining is enabled by default by the `--miner.enabled` flag in `run.sh`, which means you become a storage provider when you start an es-node with default settings.
+The `run.sh`h script serves as the entry point for launching the es-node with predefined parameters.
+By default, mining is enabled through the `--miner.enabled` flag in run.sh, which implies that you assume the role of a storage provider upon starting an es-node with the default settings.

+However, before the es-node can be successfully launched, you must execute `init.sh` first.
+The primary function of this script is to verify the system environment, download and install dependencies, and initialize the data files in preparation for mining.

+For specific usage and examples of the two scripts, refer to the steps outlined in [Options for running es-node](#options-for-running-es-node).

 > ℹ️ **_Note:_** Some of the flags/parameters used in `run.sh` are supposed to change over time.
 Refer to [_configuration_](configuration.md) for a full list.